 For example a city centre church, with other buildings around it, may be able to install solar panels with comparatively little effect on its appearance.
 Whereas, the same alteration to a medieval building in the middle of a churchyard might be visually very intrusive.

-So, we have carried out a sample survey of a range of our churches and sites.
-With our consultants, Arup, we have studied them to get a picture of how they might need to change, and how feasible that might be.
+Therefore to begin with, we carried out a sample survey of a range of our churches and sites.
+With our consultants, Arup, we studied them to get a picture of how they might need to change, and how feasible that might be.

-A selection was first made of 20 churches, as typical examples – which capture as far as we can the very diverse range of churches and sites in London.
+A selection was made of 20 churches, as typical examples – to capture as far as possible the very diverse range of churches and sites in London.
 Then we studied their energy performance and how this might be improved; and analysed those features which might make it easier, or more difficult, to carry out the kinds of alterations needed.
 Then we chose one church as a ‘Model Church’ – the basis for a worked example of potential improvements.

-This project is not just for those individual churches – they have been chosen as typical examples of all our churches.
+This project is not just for those individual churches – they were chosen as typical examples of all our churches.

 There was no charge for churches taking part in this study.
 That’s because every church in the diocese should be able to benefit.